Search over 14 Australian Stumpy Tail Cattle Dog dogs across Australia

-The Australian Stumpy Tail Cattle Dog, a unique and enduring symbol of Australia’s ranching heritage, is a breed distinguished not just by its characteristic lack of a long tail, but also by its tenacious work ethic and sharp intelligence.
+The Australian Stumpy Tail Cattle Dog, a unique and enduring symbol of Australia’s ranching heritage, stands distinguished not just by its characteristic lack of a long tail, but also by its tenacious work ethic and sharp intelligence.

 Physically, they are medium-sized, muscular dogs with a short, weather-resistant coat, often displaying distinctive red or blue speckled patterns.
 They possess a natural herding instinct, combined with a vigilant and protective demeanor, making them excellent working dogs and loyal companions.

-The Australian Stumpy Tail Cattle Dog, a unique and enduring symbol of Australia’s ranching heritage, is a breed distinguished not just by its characteristic lack of a long tail, but also by its tenacious work ethic and sharp intelligence.
+The Australian Stumpy Tail Cattle Dog, a unique and enduring symbol of Australia’s ranching heritage, stands distinguished not just by its characteristic lack of a long tail, but also by its tenacious work ethic and sharp intelligence.

 Physically, they are medium-sized, muscular dogs with a short, weather-resistant coat, often displaying distinctive red or blue speckled patterns.
 They possess a natural herding instinct, combined with a vigilant and protective demeanor, making them excellent working dogs and loyal companions.